Strategy & Branding | Freelance

 Messaging and Visuals

-Group of people wearing pink shirts and holding rainbow flags and signs with drawings of otters Group of people wearing pink shirts and holding blue and pink campaign signs
+Group of people wearing pink shirts and holding rainbow flags Group of people wearing pink shirts and holding blue and pink campaign signs

 Phone with a dark background and a song playing in the middle.
 Text above says 'Local Music Monday / Lunes de Musica Local' Phone with a headshot and quote endorsing a candidate Phone with an animated gif of a kid riding a unicycle and the text 'Idea 3,725 to get involved: Ride a unicycle wearing your favorite candidate's shirt